kicksent/aravind-website/_drafts/2018-04-16-how-i-made-my-website-with-jekyll.markdown

 ## Platform
 I thought [WordPress](https://wordpress.org/) should be my tool of choice because *everybody* talks about it, and 30% of the web uses it!
 So I started looking around for WordPress themes and for hosting.
 Then my brother told me about [Jekyll](https://jekyllrb.com/) and how if you create your Jekyll repository on [Github](https://github.com/), you could host your website for free on [Github Pages](https://pages.github.com/).
 I looked at a few Jekyll themes and I came across [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) which appealed to me with its clean and understated look.
 I thought, 'ok, let's go!'

-At this point, you may ask: can *anyone* use Jekyll, especially with zero or limited development experience?
-Well, it would be difficult, although Jekyll [isn't only for developers](http://romain.pechayre.me/blog/2014/07/31/jekyll-is-not-only-for-developers/).
-Plus there are tools like [Prose](http://prose.io/#about) (and [others](https://github.com/planetjekyll/awesome-jekyll-editors)) which provide an in-browser editing environment for Jekyll.
-So, go on, give it a go!
+At this point, I need to say that Jekyll isn't for everyone.
+If you have zero or limited development experience, then using Jekyll would present quite a steep learning curve.
+There are ways in which you can reduce your need to use programming tools - for example, here's how you can [add/edit posts](http://romain.pechayre.me/blog/2014/07/31/jekyll-is-not-only-for-developers/) just using Github's web interface and buttons.
+Plus, there are tools like [Prose](http://prose.io/#about) (and [others](https://github.com/planetjekyll/awesome-jekyll-editors)) which provide an in-browser editing environment for Jekyll.
+But, you may find [WordPress](https://wordpress.com/) or [Medium](https://medium.com/) easier.

 ## Getting Started
 Jekyll is pretty easy to [install](https://jekyllrb.com/docs/installation/), if you already have a development setup.
 Jekyll needs [Ruby](https://www.ruby-lang.org/en/downloads/) and [RubyGems](https://rubygems.org/pages/download).
-On my Mac, these were already available:
+On my Mac, these were already available.
+You can check on your terminal like this:

 ```shell
 $ ruby -v